InternetHealthReport/iyp-tutorial/content/examples/as-and-prefix.md

 1. Write a query that fetches only IPv4 prefixes.
 2. Write a query that fetches only /24 prefixes.
-3. `ORIGINATE` is not the only type of relationship between ASes and Prefixes.
-For RPKI we have the ‘ROUTE_ORIGIN_AUTHORIZATION’ relationship between AS and Prefix nodes.
+3. `ORIGINATE` is not the only type of relationship between AS and Prefix nodes.
+For example, for RPKI we have the `ROUTE_ORIGIN_AUTHORIZATION` relationship between AS and Prefix nodes.
    Find prefixes that are announced by one AS and that have a ROA for another AS.